Gustav-Magnussen/CTFTeam5/Lab01/MainDocument.md

 >*At what time did the attacker login to the user: 'user'?
 (Answer down to the second as: xx:yy:zz)*

 To find the correct login time, we had to find a login time in which the auditd.result was a success.
-Many of the audits before the correct point of time were successfully executed, by the "user" as the primary actor.
-However, they only got access to "root" as the secondary actor.
-Therefore, by filtering the times the audit was successful, as well as investigating at which times the user "user" acted as the secondary actor consistently, we were able to find out at which time the login was successful.
-This first occurred at 00:08:23.248, from which point the logins further consistently returned the audit successful with "user" as the secondary actor".
+Many of the audits before the correct point of time were successfully executed, by the `user` as the primary actor.
+However, they only got access to `root` as the secondary actor.
+Therefore, by filtering the times the audit was successful, as well as investigating at which times the user `user` acted as the secondary actor consistently, we were able to find out at which time the login was successful.
+This first occurred at 00:08:23.248, from which point the logins further consistently returned the audit successful with `user` as the secondary actor.

 ![image](https://user-images.githubusercontent.com/46780028/150975179-b76b9820-0cae-4c28-9b58-47ea3240e92c.png)
 >**Flag`IKT449{00:08:23}`**